+The SSAD could fall within the scope of GDPR Art.
+22, rather than purely being concerned with GDPR Art.
+6(1)(f)

+GDPR Art.
+6(1)(f) permits automated processing unless this would amount to “automated individual decision-making” having legal or similarly significant effects for the data subject ("solely automated decision making"), which generally is not permitted unless one of the more limited legal bases/exemptions under GDPR Art.
+22(1) would justify the disclosure.

+While GDPR Article 22 states that a data subject has a "right not to be subject to" such a decision, in practice Article 22 has been interpreted by regulators as a general prohibition (i.e. there is no need for the data subject to object to such decision-making).

+The process described by the EPDP team could amount to such automated decision-making affecting the target of a request (for instance, when law enforcement wants to bring a prosecution against individuals running unlawful websites).

+If art.22 applies to the processing described by the EPDP, i.e. if SSAD processing amounts to an automated individual decision having legal or similarly significant effects, it would not be permitted under GDPR Art.
+6(1)(f) (the "legitimate interests" basis for processing).
 Art.
-6(1)(f) permits entirely solely automated processing unless this would amount to “automated individual decision-making”
+22(1) sets out its own, more limited set of grounds on which Art.
+22 decision-making can be based.

-B&B finds that it would be difficult for the SSAD to meet exemptions for automated processing of personal data, which generally is not permitted; the SSAD must be structured so it doesn’t fall into the scope of Article 22 (see below).
+B&B advises that it will be hard for the SSAD to meet the exemptions in Art.
+22(1); so therefore, it’s necessary to make the SSAD fall outside the GDPR entirely.

-Some key takeaways from throughout this section of the memo:

-B&B reports that WP29 has defined “solely automated decision making” as “the ability to make decisions by technological means without human involvement.”
-A data subject has a right not to be subject to such a decision and Article 22 includes a general prohibition (i.e. no need for the data subject to object to processing).

-The process described by the EPDP team, however, could amount to automated decision-making.

-GDPR distinguishes between two types of automated decsion making:

-· Profiling and solely automated decision making; and

-· “automated individual decision-making” as defined in art.22, which includes, but is not limited to, automated individual decision-making based on profiling.

-If art.22 applies to the processing described by the EPDP, such that it amounts to an automated individual decision, it would not be permitted under 6(1)(f).
+Mitigation strategy 1: avoiding decisions if they might have "legal or similarly significant effects" for individuals whose data is disclosed

-B&B then advises that it will be hard for the SSAD to meet the exemptions in art.
-22(1); so therefore, it’s necessary to limit automatic access and disclosure to situations where there will not be “legal or similarly significant effects” for the data subject.
+One way to achieve this could be by limiting automatic access and disclosure to situations where there will not be “legal or similarly significant effects” for the data subject.

-A decision to release data via the SSAD would not in itself have a legal effect on the data subject.
+A decision to release data via the SSAD would not in itself have a "legal effect" on the data subject.
 The more relevant test for the SSAD is “similarly significant effects.”
 This means something similar to having legal effect -- something worthy of attention (e.g., significantly affect the circumstances, behavior or choices of the individuals concerned).

-According to Bird & Bird, the following types of decisions could be sufficiently significant: (i) decisions that affect someone’s financial circumstances; (ii) decisions that affect access to health services; (iii) decisions that deny employment opportunities or put someone at a serious disadvantage; (iv) decisions that affect someone’s access to education.
+It may be possible to determine categories of requests that don’t have a “legal or similarly significant” effect on the individual, like releasing admin contact details for non-natural (company/organizational/institutional) registrants.
+Other disclosures involving registrant data of a natural person may be much more likely to have a “similarly significant effect.”
+Considerable care would need to be taken over such analysis.

+For decisions more likely to have a "significant effect", human review or oversight would be necessary.
+"Token" human involvement would not suffice.
+For the human review element to count, the controller must ensure meaningful oversight by someone who has the authority and competence to change the decision.